petebuzzell-ad/xeroshoes-documentation/README.md

 ---

-*This README serves as a comprehensive handoff document for AI assistants, developers, and business users working with the XeroShoes documentation repository.*
+*This README serves as a handoff document for AI assistants, developers, and business users working with the XeroShoes documentation repository.*